ricsanfre/pi-cluster/documentation/k8s_networking_basics.md

 See details [here](https://kubernetes.io/docs/concepts/services-networking/service/)

-### kube-proxy: Kuberentes Services interanl Load-balancing
+### kube-proxy: Kuberentes Services internal Load-balancing

 kube-proxy is a key component of any Kubernetes deployment.
 Its role is to load-balance traffic that is destined for services (via Cluster IPs and Node Ports) to the correct backend pods.